 Have you just finished a big play session with your cat?
 If so, your cat may be sleeping as they are simply exhausted.
 They need to relax and recover from the big bursts of energy they’ve just expelled!
 You’ll likely be able to tell if this is the reason your cat is sleeping a lot as it will shortly follow a big period of activity and playtime.

 While it is great to play with your kitty, try not to play with them to the point of exhaustion.
 As a general rule of thumb, 15-minute intervals work well.
+Make sure that any automatic cat toys have an auto-shutoff so that your kitty doesn’t end up tiring itself out either.
 This ensures your cat is active and healthy, but that they don’t get too worn out.

 3. Hot Weather